 THE NUMBERS ARE SHOCKING

-Different studies over a number of years have shown that phones are a growing cause of distraction for pedestrians, affecting whether they cross a road safely.
-There’s even a name for people distracted by phones: SMOMBIES (from smartphones plus zombies).
+Although many people get distracted by their phones while out and about, children are the most affected.
+And, with research carried out by Childwise revealing that 53% of children in the UK own a mobile phone by the age of seven, it’s not surprising that it’s turning into a problem.
+Different studies over the years have shown that phones are a growing distraction for pedestrians, affecting whether they cross a road safely.
+There’s even a name for people distracted by their phones: SMOMBIES (smartphones + zombies).

 The researchers found that nearly a third (31.37%) of road crossings were made by pupils with a phone or other device, and that they looked left and right less frequently when they had them.
 They concluded that the safety of school-age pedestrians is affected by mobile phones and music players.

 Studies in other countries such as Australia, Serbia and the US also found that pedestrians who were talking or texting on a mobile phone looked for traffic less often than others.
 Some countries and some states in the US have made it against the law to cross a road while using a phone.

 Laboratory simulations have also shown that child pedestrians walked slower when talking on a mobile phone, paid less attention to traffic, allowed less time to cross when a car was coming towards them, and had more traffic hits and near misses when using a mobile phone.

 The 2019 official road safety numbers showed that children aged 11 and 12 were the most at risk of serious accidents while walking on UK streets.
 The number of children killed or seriously injured more than doubled from 83 ten-year-olds to 172 11-year-olds – the age many children begin to travel on their own to and from school for the first time.
 This is also the age by which most children have their own phone to stay in touch with family.

 Almost a third of Brits admitted to using their phone when crossing the road in 2021.
 Car manufacturer Fiat.